 Prayer is encouraged and there is opportunity for this through the school prayer box and our daily collective worship.
 We follow the liturgical seasons and colours and have very close links with St Michael's Church in Newquay, where we have regular services.
 The children are encouraged to think spiritually and are given opportunities to consider their own personal beliefs and values through our Blossom curriculum with special attention to this in RE and PSHE lessons.

 The Bishops' is a Voluntary Aided Church of England school, one of 44 Church schools in the Diocese.
-As a VA school, we are our own admissions authority.
 We work closely with the Diocesan Education Team and other church schools and currently chair the Ethos Committee of Kernow Learning Multi Academy Trust to provide the ‘salt and leaven’ throughout our partner 19 primary schools in Cornwall.

 We walk to St Michael's Church for Harvest, Christmas, annual Eucharist and Leavers' services.
 The Reverend Canon Jem Thorold from St Michael's Church is our chaplain and Revd Lee Chantler is our curate.
 They can be contacted through school about admissions, baptism, confirmation or pastoral support.
 Revd Lee spends every Wednesday in school supporting us through worship, bible expertise and pastoral work with small groups of children.

 Our Christian ethos is about what we do and why we do it.
 Our ambition for the school is focused on the development of the whole child as well as achieving high academic standards.
 The Christian character and values of the school have a significant impact on the spiritual, moral, social and cultural development of all our community, not just our children.